-Domain + Organization Validation Certificate is considered as the most secured and trusted type of SSL certificate.
-This certificate not only verifies the domain owner but also requires applicant’s organization information to be validated.
-Besides, the EV SSL will be issued once the verification is successful.
-With the verification of Domain combine with Organization and the EV protection, Domain + Organization Validation Certificate will ensure the lowest risk on the site.
-WebNIC currently provide below DV + OV Certificates:
+Domain + Organization Validation certificates are considered as the most secured and most trusted SSL certificate.
+They not only verify the domain owner but also require the applicant’s organisation information to be validated.
+In addition, an EV certificate will be issued once the verification is successful.
+With the verification of both domain and organisation information, and the EV protection, Domain + Organization Validation certificates will ensure the lowest risk on a website.
+WebNIC currently provides the DV + OV certificates below:

 - GeoTrust True BusinessID with Extended Validation

-Applicants need to have a domain name and a dedicated IP for their website in order to setup the SSL to their website.
+The applicant needs to have a domain name and a dedicated IP for his/her website in order to setup the SSL certificate on his/her website.

-Corporations, LLCs, sole proprietorships, partnerships, governments, and schools are eligible for EV SSL certificate.
-Basically any entity that is legally registered with the applicants’ local or state government may apply for it.
+Corporations, LLCs, sole proprietorships, partnerships, governments and schools are eligible to apply for EV SSL certificate.
+Basically, any entity that is legally registered with the applicants’ local or state government may apply for it.

-Depends on which product the applicants select, they can get a DV SSL Certificate within a couple of hours if they need it right away.
-Some products (OV, EV) require documentation to be provided for verification, therefore it takes longer processing time for verification process.
+The time depends on which product the applicant selects.
+He/she can get a DV certificate within a couple of hours if he/she needs it right away.
+Some products (OV, EV) require documents to be provided for verification, therefore they require longer processing time for verification process.

-As benefit to our end customers, now purchase of below SSL cert with common name will automatically get a free SAN, term applied.
-There are only below scenarios will be entitled to get a free SAN.
+As an extra added benefit to our end customers, now the purchase of the SSL certificates below with Common Name will automatically get a free SAN, terms applied.
+Only the scenarios below will be entitled to get a free SAN.

-- For wildcard, when enrolled Common Name is *.webnic.cc, Symantec will automatically add webnic.cc as a free SAN.
+- For Wildcard, when the enrolled Common Name is "*.webnic.cc", Symantec will automatically add "webnic.cc" as a free SAN.

-However, to entitle the advantage of this enhancement, partner must not include the free SAN in the SSL certificate enrollments, else it wouldn’t be free and partner will be charged for that SAN.
+However, to be entitled for the advantage of this enhancement, partners must not include the free SAN in the SSL certificate enrollments, or else it wouldn’t be free and partners will be charged for that SAN.